coldbox-modules/cbq/README.md

     .markAsDefault( /* true / false */ );    .
 ```

-In the `work` function you define worker pools to work on `queue`s for a given `Connection` that you defined above.
+You can also define worker pools inside `configure` to work on `queue`s for a given `Connection` that you defined previously.

 New `Worker Pool`s are created using the `newWorkerPool` function.
 It is a builder pattern object.
 All of the setters are optional.